-- Discussing the need to be aware and proactive with regards to global challenges
+- Addressing the need to be more proactive and not reactive with regards to global challenges

 - Debate: Outsourcing vs internal build of tech/apps with a tech for good foundation?

 Rachel Murphy, CEO, Difrent Group